10. Expressions

 10.1.49 valid

 to fits or datafile plots.
-See plot datafile using
+See plot datafile using.

 10.2 Operators

-are the same as the corresponding operators in the
+The operators in gnuplot are the same as the corresponding operators in the

 C programming language, except that all operators accept integer, real, and